frappe/exotel_integration/README.md

 1. Login to your Exotel account and go to App Bazar.
 2. Create a new App for a new flow.
 3. Setup the flow as you wish it to be.
-4. In your connect API under "Create popup..." and paste URL that you'll see in your "Exotel Settings" page once you are done with the [credetials setup](#credetials-setup).
+4. In your connect API under "Create popup..." and paste URL that you'll see in your "Exotel Settings" page once you are done with the [credentials setup](#credentials-setup).
 <img width="1354" alt="Screenshot 2022-07-31 at 3 25 56 PM" src="https://user-images.githubusercontent.com/13928957/182024295-399e28ce-c3d6-4e0a-b670-c308b1696578.png">
 5. After that add a "Passthru applet" under "After Call Conversation ends" and paste the same URL.